Your Toddler or Preschooler and TV

 What about the forbidden fruit argument?
 If your policy is simply that you don't watch TV at your house, your child won't question it, any more than he would question your decision not to serve sodas.
-Kids who don't drink sodas don't usually develop a taste for them.
+Kids who don't drink sodas growing up don't usually develop a taste for them.
 And if you're concerned about your child feeling left out of what the other kids know, you can always change your policy when kids get older and peer pressure makes it "essential" for your middle schooler to catch the latest show.
 Because she's starting later, the likelihood of addiction is much less, because it doesn't impact brain

-But don't be seduced by the computer, either.
+Don't be seduced by the computer, either.
 I know, it not only babysits, it teaches your child to read!
-And it really is better than TV because it's interactive.
-But most experts recommend that you delay introducing the computer, or strictly limit their time on it, because computer games are designed to be addictive.
-There's also evidence that preschool kids who use the computer an hour a day are laying the groundwork for carpal tunnel and computer based eye damage later.
+And computers are certainly better than TV because they're interactive.
+But most experts recommend that you delay introducing the computer, or strictly limit kids' time on it, because computer games are also designed to be addictive.

 Does TV Teach Children to Hit?

 We have solid evidence from hundreds of studies on the effects of children's TV viewing, and there is no question that "violent" programming causes greater aggressiveness in children.
 Think your children aren't seeing violent programming?
 Think again.
 According to the University of Michigan's Health System: